Address

 This field is securely fenced to 6ft and also has a weld mesh gate.
 (See image for fence netting).

-The parking is infield but not an airlock so if you wish to check the fence prior to letting your dogs out, you will need to leave them in the car.
+The parking is infield but not an airlock so you may want to leave your dogs in the car if you are a fence checker.

 Things you should know about ‘Merrins Meadow’